 The counterpart to the Kentucky Derby (which is open to both male and female horses) is the Kentucky Oaks, a 1 1/8-mile race at Churchill Downs restricted to three-year-old fillies.
-It has historically been run on the first Friday of May, followed by the Derby the next day, but in 2020 will be run on the first Friday in September.
+It has historically been run on the first Friday of May, followed by the Derby the next day.
+The odds for the Kentucky Derby were last updated on September 8, 2020:

 The Kentucky Oaks is rated as a Grade 1 stakes race and carries a purse of $1,250,000.
 Like the Derby, the Oaks was first run in 1875, and they together remain the oldest annually contested sporting events in America.
 They are also the oldest horse races in America to be held in the same location since their inception.